PPO in the Fisher-Rao geometry: Acknowledgements

 \section{Acknowledgements}

-R-AL was supported by the EPSRC Centre for Doctoral Training in Mathematical Modelling, Analysis and Computation (MAC-MIGS) funded by the UK Engineering and Physical Sciences Research Council (grant EP/S023291/1), Heriot-Watt University and the University of Edinburgh.
+R-AL was partly supported by the EPSRC Centre for Doctoral Training in Mathematical Modelling, Analysis and Computation (MAC-MIGS) funded by the UK Engineering and Physical Sciences Research Council (grant EP/S023291/1), Heriot-Watt University and the University of Edinburgh.
+This work was initiated while R-AL was a PhD student at Heriot-Watt University and completed during a postdoctoral appointment at RIKEN AIP.